A life built on purpose.

 Stories worth telling.

-I'm a Marine Corps veteran, a husband to Darling, and a father of three teenage daughters — Ashleigh, Haleigh, and Kayleigh — writing from the Carolina Piedmont.
+I am a Marine Corps veteran, a husband, and a father of three teenage daughters — writing from the Carolina Piedmont.
+Friends and family call me Casey, and you're welcome to as well.

-I served nine years as an aircraft electrical and flight control systems technician, deployed to Japan, Afghanistan, and the Pacific aboard the USS Makin Island, and made sergeant before coming home to North Carolina to be present for my mother and my children.
-The discipline of staying is the thread that runs through everything I've done since.
+I served nine years as an aircraft electrical and flight control systems technician, deployed to Japan, Afghanistan, and the Pacific aboard the USS Makin Island, and made sergeant before coming home to North Carolina to be present for my family.
+What I've learned is that staying is its own kind of discipline — and that kindness, practiced steadily, is its strongest form.

-Today I co-own Luna Creative Marketing with my wife, build things with my hands when I can, and write about a life lived in full — service, marriage, fatherhood, grief, recovery, and the slow practice of being present through all of it.
+Today I co-own Luna Creative Marketing with Darling — herself a Columbia-educated writer working toward her own first book — build things with my hands when I can, and write about a life lived in full: service, marriage, fatherhood, grief, injury recovery, music, craft, and the slow practice of being present through all of it.

 New essays every other week.
 Field notes more often.
 No noise, no tracking, no spam — just writing from the Piedmont, delivered to your inbox.

-A book-length essay collection on service, marriage, fatherhood, and the discipline of staying — drawn from nine years in the Marine Corps and what came after.
+A book-length essay collection on service, marriage, fatherhood, and the discipline of staying — written for the women who built me, and for the daughters I'm trying to be worthy of.

 Working title: The Discipline of Staying.

-Literary fiction set on the North Carolina coast.
+A camping murder mystery thriller set in the Uwharrie wilderness.
 A first novel, taking its time.

 An independent imprint inspired by Darling's Palma & Ink.
-For thoughtful nonfiction and overlooked Southern voices.
+For thoughtful fiction, nonfiction, and overlooked voices.

 The newsletter is the front door.
 New essays every other week, field notes when something earns the telling, and the occasional update on the books I'm writing.